drmayerson/FOORT/README.md

 #### CMake

 The executable can be built with CMake, which should be installed first (for regular Makefiles, see further).
 The advantage of this method it that, in principle, CMake will automatically detect your relevant compilers.
+Furthermore, it will enable you to generate the automated documentation and run the tests, if needed.

 One can then run